Accessibility statement for Teaching Vacancies

 How we tested this website

-This website was last tested on 28 May 2019.
+This website was last tested in June 2021.
 The test was carried out by the Digital Accessibility Centre (DAC).

 DAC tested various combinations of the following for both desktop and mobile/tablet users: